-There have been many reports of large-scale cybersecurity incidents.
-Big and small firms alike fall victim to cybersecurity breaches.
 Mulligan & Schneider report that several past cybersecurity doctrines such as prevention, risk management, and deterrence through accountability did not bear fruit (Mulligan & Schneider, 2011).
-They recommend viewing cybersecurity as a collective interest similar to public health and suggest that incentive mechanisms must be in place to prompt system developers, operators, and users to improve information system security.
+They recommend viewing cybersecurity as a collective interest like public health and suggest that incentive mechanisms must be in place to prompt system developers, operators, and users to improve information system security.

-We suggest that for the cybersecurity risk assessment and management to succeed, the powerful member of the SC must take initiative.
-The other SC members (non-powerful members - note: we use this term to differentiate only, not to imply that the other members have no power per se) are often smaller firms that do not possess the same resources to conduct cybersecurity activities to protect their cyber systems from cyber threats as their powerful member partner.
+We suggest that for cybersecurity risk assessment and management to succeed, the powerful member of the SC must take special initiative.
+The other SC members (non-powerful members - note: we use this term to differentiate only, not to imply that the other members have no power per se) are often smaller firms that do not possess the same resources to conduct cybersecurity activities to protect their cyber systems from cyber threats as the powerful member, as well, they often lack perspective on the bigger picture.

 The vulnerabilities introduced to the SC ecosystem by the least cybersecurity-capable companies weaken the cybersecurity posture of the entire SC since the chain is only as strong as the weakest link.
 A rigorous analysis of potential SC partners before selection is essential.
 After selection, the contracts between SC partners need to detail the management of third-party risk in addition to other SC requirements.
-The Department of Defense's (DoD) Cybersecurity Maturity Model Certification (CMMC) framework addresses vendor accreditation for cybersecurity and helps the DoD determine if the contractors are doing their due diligence protecting the sensitive data that resides on their networks.
+One example, the Department of Defense's (DoD) Cybersecurity Maturity Model Certification (CMMC) framework addresses vendor accreditation for cybersecurity and helps determine if contractors are doing due diligence to protect sensitive data that resides on their networks (Webmaster A&S, 2020).

-In this paper, we are introducing a framework that will help businesses with SC partner selection and management that will reduce the risk of cyber-attacks on SC partners' cyber systems.
-An important part of the management is continuous risk assessment done by each SC player in the ecosystem, for example, the powerful member does it for first-tier suppliers and vendors; those suppliers do it for their first-tier members; etc. Our framework proposes guidelines on how the powerful member manages the risk assessment process to mitigate the risks in the SC to an acceptable level.
+In this paper, we introduce a framework designed to help businesses with SC partner selection and management processes to reduce the risk of cyber-attacks on SC partners' cyber systems.
+Our framework proposes guidelines on how the powerful member manages the process to mitigate the risks in the SC to an acceptable level.

-As shown in Figure 1, SC entities are connected by information flow that mainly happens using Electronic Data Interchanges (EDI).
-Information flow occurs within the company as well as between partners.
-Thus, properly securing both the internal and external cyber systems is essential.
-IT systems have been used for decades to automate, streamline, and transform business processes.
-With cyber systems capturing internal external business processes, and the cybersecurity risks to these systems can be as significant as the financial risks for businesses.
-The failure to protect the systems could lead to loss of revenue, reputation, and customers.
-With emerging technologies being integrated into the industrial processes, we are now in the era of Industry 4.0, which is enabled by Artificial Intelligence, Big Data Analytics, Autonomous Robots, Horizontal and Vertical Integration, Internet of Things, Augmented Reality, Additive Manufacturing, Cloud, and Cybersecurity (www.bcg.com).
+Failure to protect SC cyber systems could lead to loss of revenue, reputation, and customers.
+With emerging technologies being integrated into the industrial processes, we are now in the era of Industry 4.0, which is enabled by Artificial Intelligence, Big Data Analytics, Autonomous Robots, Horizontal and Vertical Integration, Internet of Things, Augmented Reality, Additive Manufacturing, Cloud, and Cybersecurity.
 As empowering as these technologies are for businesses, they make the cyber-systems more complex.
 The more complex they are, the more vulnerable they are.

-Examples of interconnected IT systems for the sake of efficiency abound.
+Examples of interconnected IT systems for the sake of efficiency are everywhere.
 Walmart's Retaillink system enables suppliers to successfully support Vendor Managed Inventory initiatives.
-Through this system, the suppliers can see the store-level inventory at any time.
-Target gives access rights to HVAC vendors to remotely monitor the energy consumption in its network.
+Through this system, suppliers can see the store-level inventory at any time.
+Target gives access rights to HVAC vendors to remotely monitor energy consumption at its stores.
 Lean manufacturing systems require firms to carry as little inventory as possible to support a production schedule.
-The raw material suppliers have access to shop-floor levels to inventory support Just-in-Time production.
-It is imperative that the professionals who manage the cyber SC systems have a wellestablished risk management system in place.
+Raw material suppliers have access to shop-floor inventory levels to support Just-in-Time production.
+It is imperative that the professionals who manage cyber-SC systems have a well-established risk management system in place.
 The interdependencies between SC partners create additional attack vectors that need to be addressed.
-A breach that leads to data theft or other unauthorized activity in the systems of any SC component could potentially compromise data of the other SC players.
+A breach that leads to data theft or other unauthorized activity in the systems of any SC component could potentially compromise data of other SC players.

-The paper is organized as follows.
+The rest of the paper is organized as follows.
 In Section 2 we propose a framework for SC cybersecurity.
-Section 3 provides a short use-case.
+Section 3 provides a short usecase.
 Our conclusion remarks are in Section 4.